 3. Assessed need for funds

 - Appropriateness of the budget to the stated objectives and activities.

 - Supplementary funds must be included in the budget in order to determine what portion is being sought from the Endowment Fund.

-- Proposals for Invited Speakers/Researchers should include the invitee's CV.
+1. Proposals for Invited speakers/Researchers should include the invitee’s CV.

-- Eleven copies of the completed and signed applications and all supporting documentation should be forwarded to the Chair of the Endowment Fund Advisory Committee by March 31st of each year:
+- Nine copies of the completed and signed applications and all supporting documentation should be forwarded to the Chair of the Endowment Fund Advisory Committee by March 31st of each year: